GBonnaire/jspreadsheet-plugins-and-editors/README.md

-## jSpreadsheet Plugins and Editors
+## JSpreadsheet Plugins and Editors

 Here you find my Plugins and Editors for JSpreadsheet Pro (Jexcel Pro).